Dementia Friendly Communities

 Byron Shire Respite Service is proud to be working with

-Dementia Australia and the Byron Shire Council to enhance our Dementia-Friendly Community
+to enhance our Dementia-Friendly Community

 Dementia is the term used to describe the symptoms of a large group of more than 100 illnesses which cause a progressive decline in a person’s mental functioning.
 According to Dementia Australia, 447,000 Australians live with dementia and an estimated 299,842 Australians are involved in their care.

 View this 4 minute clip from Dementia Australia to learn about Dementia (will open in a new window): https://www.youtube.com/watch?v=z15-0xZTng4

 Dementia is still widely thought of as being an ‘older person’s disease’ and many people are not be aware that approximately 30,000 Australians live with younger onset dementia (under the age of 64), some in our very own community.

 View this 5 minute clip from Dementia Australia to learn more about younger onset dementia and the NDIS (will open in a new window): https://www.youtube.com/watch?v=UKNIciH0Etg